KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession3/part-1-navigation-and-basics.md

    * If the CodingAndCocktails folder doesn't exist, create it using `mkdir CodingAndCocktails`.
    {% endhint %}

 Now try navigating around on your own!
 See the video below for some help.
-You can watch it in fullscreen or download it as well.
+You can watch it in fullscreen as well.
+To download the video, right-click and click "Save video as...".

 {% raw %}
   <video id="CLI_Part1" class="video-js" controls preload="auto" width="900" height="600"